An Improved Subquadratic Bound for Online Bisection: Preliminaries

 \begin{lemma} If a component-preserving algorithm \ALG pays at most $R$ in any epoch, then \ALG is $R$-competitive. \end{lemma}

 \begin{proof} Fix any finished epoch $\Epoch$ in an input (any epoch except possibly the last one).
-The final step of $\Epoch$ serves as a certificate that any algorithm that keeps a static partition throughout $\Epoch$ has non-zero cost.
+The final step of $\Epoch$ serves as a certificate that any algorithm keeping a static partition throughout~$\Epoch$ has a non-zero cost.
 On the other hand, changing partition costs at least $1$, and thus $\OPT(\Epoch) \geq 1$.

 The lemma follows by summing costs over all epochs except the last one.
-Observe that the cost of the last epoch is at most $n^2-1$ (by \autoref{obs:partition_preserving_trivial}), and thus can be placed in the additive term $\beta$ in the definition of the competitive ratio (cf.~\autoref{sec:preliminaries}). \end{proof}
+Observe that the cost of the last epoch is at most $n^2-1$ (by \autoref{lem:partition_preserving_trivial}), and thus can be placed in the additive term $\beta$ in the definition of the competitive ratio (cf.~\autoref{sec:preliminaries}). \end{proof}